-USDA loans are available to homebuyers wishing to purchase in what the USDA considers a rural area.
-Metropolitan areas are generally excluded from the USDA loan, but suburbs of large areas may be eligible.
+USDA loans are available to homebuyers wishing to purchase in what the USDA considers a rural area, although some suburban areas may be eligible as well.

 Additionally, USDA loans are only available to homebuyers wishing to purchase a single-family home that will be their primary residence.
 Homes with acreage may be eligible, if the site size is typical for the area and not used principally for income-producing purposes.
 Income-producing property and vacation homes do not qualify.

-The USDA Guaranteed Home loan has assisted thousands of homeowners in route to their dream home and continues to be one of the most advantageous programs on the market today.
+The USDA Guaranteed Home loan has assisted thousands of homeowners en route to their dream home and continues to be one of the most advantageous programs on the market today.